MatheusRabetti/matheusrabetti.github.io/_posts/2017-02-22-arguments-rscript.md

 ---
 layout: post
-title: Passing arguments to an R script from command lines
+title: Passing Arguments to an R Script from Command Lines
 categories:
   - Data Analysis
 description: Shedule a job for your R script